December 17th, 2020

 In this great uncovering, the very nakedness that can set me free is also what I fear most.
 It means that who I think I am must change.
 That idea must die.
 But let us take a fearless inventory.
 What are the “values of the past?”
 And what is our “real nature?”

 Our real nature is unity.
-Love means knowing that there are no “others.”
-We’re not just souls, we’re cells: cells of a single body.
+Love means knowing that we’re not just souls, we’re cells: cells of a single body.
 That body is who we really are.
 Another word for this universal body is God.

 The point is not to ‘make the world safe for everyone, once and for all,’ whether by force or by prayer.
 That’s not life.
 That’s boring.
 Life is the illusion of separation.
 It can be fun, it can be painful, but it is never “wrong.”
 As long as we are alive, we are going to keep on hurting each other, and that’s OK.

-I don’t know about you, but I think what I just said must be the wackiest thing I’ve ever heard.
-Earlier I said we never really hurt each other.
+I don’t know about you, but I think the wackiest thing I’ve ever heard may be what I just said.
+Earlier, I said we never really hurt each other.
 Now I’m saying we do — and that’s OK.
 What gives?

 There’s a difference between hurt and harm.
 Harm is permanent; hurt is temporary.
 Like I said, we are all — people, animals, plants, everything — in this together.
 And “this” is like a playground or a movie.
 In it, we are all just playing, just acting.
 We pretend to destroy each other.
 Death is but the end of today’s feature presentation.